alexlobera/redix/examples/react-redux/README.md

 Check this file src/containers/PhotoListContainer.js to see how to enable dependency injection in your containers for an easier unit testing.

 Check this file test/unit/containers/PhotoListContainer.spec.js to see how to unit test a container that uses `react-redux`.
-Tests using Facebook TestUtils, AirBnB Enzyme and Redix DI
+Tests use Facebook TestUtils, AirBnB Enzyme and Redix DI

 ## Usage